ra-f-ia/Web-Electronic-Collection/README.md

 Web Electronic Collection is E-commerce Web-based Project.
 Developed for selling of electronic appliances online to Customer and managing online store by Admin and Employee.

 **Overview**
-Web Electronic Collection is E-commerce Web-based Project.
+Web Electronic Collection is E-commerce Web-based Project Frontend.
 Developed for selling of electronic appliances online to Customer and managing online store by Admin and Employee.

 **Technologies Used:**
 1. Front End: Html, CSS, JavaScript, Bootstrap